 The prime consideration when choosing tomato variety relates to its vegetative growth habit.

 The next consideration is where you intend to plant your crop.
-Is it open field or greenhouse?
+Is it an open field or greenhouse?
 If you are growing tomatoes in a greenhouse, choose from varieties bred specifically for that purpose.
 The warmth and humidity that promote rapid plant growth in a heated greenhouse can also be favourable to fungi, bacteria, and other plant pathogens.
 If you are growing in the open field, choose varieties resistant to diseases that affect tomatoes in your area.

 Harden tomato seedlings

 Hardening enables the plant seedlings to adapt to changes in temperature or exposure to harsh weather conditions.
-It can be done through gradually increasing seedlings exposure to natural weather four weeks before transplanting.
+It can be done by gradually increasing seedlings exposure to natural weather four weeks before transplanting.
 If you overlook this stage, the shock of transplantation may stunt or even kill your tomato plants.

 Although there are plenty of places where you can grow tomatoes, not all are ideal.
 Consider aspects of climate and soil conditions.
 Find an area with full sun.
 Make sure your tomatoes are not in a particularly exposed location or they may be damaged by strong winds.
 If you are growing in containers, choose containers large enough to accommodate your plants.
 Don’t plant them too close to other plants, or to each other.
 And don’t put them far away from - water and compost/ fertiliser bins etc.